On our trip to Walt Disney World, our first character meal was booked for our first morning at Crystal Palace. But firstly, what is a character meal?

 The restaurant has a New England style theming with a cream and white interior, with hints of gold.
 It claims that the restaurant is inspired by Victorian Greenhouses from the 1880’s.
 The restaurant is full of topiaries, indoor flowers and has a carpet that you may find in your Grandma’s house (but is oh so fitting here, which means I love it!)

-We had the most wonderful server who immediately told us all about the restaurant, what was on offer at the buffet and how to use our dining plan successfully.
+We had the most wonderful server who immediately told us all about the restaurant, what was on offer at the buffet and how to use our dining plan at Crystal Palace successfully.
 She quickly seated us down on a round table (anyone else love a round table!) and served us all orange juice and for Matt and I, English Breakfast tea.
 As we were on the dining plan (and it was our first morning so why not!) we also got an alcoholic beverage with our meal, if we wished.
 We both ordered a Mimosa – course!

-The breakfast buffet at Crystal Palace was extensive.
-There were Mickey waffles, pancakes, fresh fruit, yoghurts, banana bread pudding (I know – delish!) and a selection of pastries.
+The breakfast buffet menu at Crystal Palace was extensive.
+There was Mickey waffles, pancakes, fresh fruit, yoghurts, banana bread pudding (I know – delish!) and a selection of pastries.
 You can have a choice of eggs, freshly made omelettes, breakfast lasagne, streaky bacon, several style of sausages and so much more!
 There really was a huge choice and if you’re a fussy eater, there definitely is enough to meet everyones needs.
 The kids also loved helping themselves to the cereal bar, which in all honestly is their favourite breakfast aside from pancakes.
 The fruit loops were on the top of their list!

-For us grown ups, the food at Crystal Palace was really enjoyable and I felt the menu choice off the buffet was remarkable.
+For us grown ups, the breakfast food at Crystal Palace was really enjoyable and I felt the menu choice off the buffet was remarkable.
 I really enjoyed trying biscuits and grits for the first in a long time and Mickey waffles with maple syrup was a must for me!

-Whilst we dug into our delicious servings, we met all the characters who made their way around the restaurant.
+Whilst we dug into our delicious servings, we met all the characters who made their way around the Crystal Palace restaurant.
 As we had an 8am booking, it wasn’t too busy and the characters gently floated their way to us at a nice steady pace.
-We met Piglet first, shortly followed by Winnie The pooh.
+We met Piglet first, shortly followed by Winnie The Pooh.
 We had lots of fun with Tigger who is one of my favourite and most humorous characters to meet, then finally Eeyore who I always feel sorry for and want to give him a big hug!
 The characters finish off their meet and greets with a Friendship Day Celebrashun Parade, where they encourage all the children to join in!